fbpx Skip to content

 Credit score

-A 620 or above credit score is required to secure a USDA loan with a low-interest rate.
-A low-interest rate on your mortgage means smaller monthly payments.
+A flexible credit score fro 600 or above is required to secure a USDA loan with a low interest rate.
+A low interest rate on your mortgage means smaller monthly payments.

 USDA loans are given for home purchases in rural areas.
 The US Department of Agriculture has designated specific areas that qualify as rural.
 Some of them are close to major Georgia cities, so it shouldn’t be hard to find the right one for you, especially given Georgia’s expansive rural areas.